srivarshan-s/CoAuthorViz/README.md

 ## Instructions for downloading the CoAuthor dataset

 A bash script has been included to help download the CoAuthor dataset. <br>
-It can be run by executing the following command: `./download_dataset.sh`
+It can be run by executing the following command: `./download_dataset.sh` or `bash download_dataset.sh`